-According to arborists, trimming improves the health of hedges.
+According to arborists, trimming improves the aesthetics and health of hedges, also known as a living or green fence.
 It stimulates the growth of new branches and reduces pest infestations.

-Since it promotes the growth of more branches, it can make hedges bushier and stronger.
-When it is done together with shaping, it can improve the attractiveness of the shrubs or trees.
+Since it promotes the growth of more branches, it makes hedges bushier and stronger.
+When it is done together with shaping, it improves the attractiveness of the shrubs or trees.

 According to my own observations, many people do not know how to trim a hedge correctly.
 Some people carry out the process at the wrong time while others use wrong equipment.

-In this article, I'm going to discuss how to trim and shape a hedge, also known as a living or green fence.
-Read on to know the right time to carry out the process and the best equipment to use.
+In this article, I'm going to discuss how to trim a hedge to grow bushier, fuller, and thicker.
+Read on to know the right time to prune the plants and the best equipment to use.

 - Decide on when to trim your hedge.